An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Introduction

 \section{Introduction}

-Complex turbulent nonlinear dynamical systems (CTNDSs) have broad applications across various fields \cite{frisch1995turbulence, majda2006nonlinear, vallis2017atmospheric, salmon1998lectures}.
+Complex turbulent nonlinear dynamical systems (CTNDSs) have broad applications across various fields \cite{frisch1995turbulence, majda2006nonlinear, vallis2017atmospheric}.
 These systems are characterized by their high dimensionality and multiscale structures, with strong nonlinear interactions occurring between state variables at different spatiotemporal scales.
-Extreme events, intermittency, and non-Gaussian probability density functions (PDFs) are commonly observed in these systems \cite{farazmand2019extreme, denny2009prediction, mohamad2015probabilistic}.
-State estimation is essential for parameter estimation, prediction, optimal control, and generating complete datasets \cite{evensen2022data, stengel1994optimal, ruiz2013estimating}.
-However, the turbulent nature of dynamics can amplify small errors in model structure, spatiotemporal solutions, or initial conditions when relying solely on forecasts.
+Extreme events, intermittency, and non-Gaussian probability density functions (PDFs) are also commonly observed \cite{farazmand2019extreme, denny2009prediction, mohamad2015probabilistic}.

+State estimation in CTNDSs is essential for parameter estimation, prediction, optimal control, and generating complete datasets \cite{evensen2022data, stengel1994optimal, ruiz2013estimating}.
+However, the turbulent nature of the dynamics can amplify small errors in the model structure, spatiotemporal solutions, or initial conditions when relying solely on forecasts.
 Data assimilation (DA), which integrates observations with system dynamics, is widely used to improve state estimation \cite{kalnay2003atmospheric, lahoz2010data, majda2012filtering, evensen2009data, law2015data}.
-Given the inevitable uncertainty in state estimation, especially for the unobserved variables in a CTNDS, probabilistic state approaches via Bayesian inference are natural choices.
+Given the inevitable uncertainty in state estimation, especially for the unobserved variables of CTNDSs, probabilistic approaches via Bayesian inference are natural choices.
 The model provides a prior distribution, while observations inform the likelihood.
-They are combined to form the posterior distribution for state estimation.
+These are then combined to form the posterior distribution for state estimation.